Table of Contents

 Not because they don't care.
 Not because they don't value your work.
 But because most reports weren't designed with them in mind.

 Marketers are deeply familiar with the data.
 You understand the nuance between impressions, reach, and CTR.
-You know what “quality score” means and why it matters.
+You know what "quality score" means and why it matters.
 But your clients?
-They’re juggling sales calls, staffing issues, customer service challenges—and they’re looking for answers, not data dumps.
+They're juggling sales calls, staffing issues, and customer service challenges, and they're looking for answers rather than data dumps.

 Here's what often happens: